Career Support in Japan

 In today’s global economy, Japanese companies are starting to actively hire international students.
 Subsequently, high-level business and communication skills are now being sought after.
 As an international student, you should make a careful selection and be critically aware of the skill sets that are in demand by Japanese companies.

 - It is important to collect information from various sources and media.
-The Career Support Division and Employment Services for Foreigners are a good place to start.
+The Career Center and Employment Services for Foreigners are a good place to start.

 - Be able to clearly state your reasons for working in Japan to prospective companies.